 Step 1: Graduate from High School or Complete a Ged (Four Years)

 The first step to pursuing a career in pharmacy is completing high school.
-Students with aspirations to become pharmacists should take courses in chemistry, anatomy, physics, and math in preparation for undergraduate studies.
-Many undergraduate institutions and pharmacy schools accept IB or AP test scores for credit, so taking advanced classes and sitting for the tests can save students both money and time in the long run.
+Students with aspirations to become pharmacists should take chemistry, anatomy, physics, and math courses in preparation for undergraduate studies.
+Many undergraduate institutions and pharmacy schools accept IB or AP test scores for credit, so taking advanced classes and sitting for the tests can save students money and time in the long run.

 Step 2: Complete Some Undergraduate Coursework (Two to Three Years)

-Graduating from an undergraduate institution is not a requirement for most pharmacy programs, but they all require between two to three years of prerequisite courses.
+Graduating from an undergraduate institution is not required for most pharmacy programs, but they all require two to three years of prerequisite courses.

-Students should carefully examine the requirements for the program they wish to attend in order to be sure they take the correct courses, but most schools require courses in chemistry, anatomy, biology, math, statistics, and microbiology.
-Students should ensure they are attending a regionally accredited institution as most pharmacy schools will not accept credits from unaccredited schools.
+Students should carefully examine the requirements for the program they wish to attend to ensure they take the correct courses.
+Most schools require courses in chemistry, anatomy, biology, math, statistics, and microbiology.
+Students should also ensure they are attending a regionally accredited institution, as most pharmacy schools will not accept credits from unaccredited schools.

 Step 3: Take the PCAT Test (Based on State, Timeline Varies)

-Many pharmacy schools require students to take the PCAT test in order to be considered for admission.
+Many pharmacy schools require students to take the PCAT test to be considered for admission.
 Students should take the test at least six months before they plan on starting pharmacy school.

 Step 4: Travel to a Campus For an Interview (Based on College, Timeline Varies)

-Interviews are a common component to the admissions process for pharmacy schools.
-Most schools require an in-person interview prior to admission.
+Interviews are a common component of the admissions process for pharmacy schools.
+Most schools require an in-person interview before admission.
 Students typically attend interviews while still completing their prerequisite courses.

 Step 5: Attend Pharmacy School (Three to Four Years)